Chioma-I/learning-journal/README.md

 Afterwards I realised that it might look like it doesnt work because theres nothing else in the scene, after I added something it was clear that it was always fine.
 ![2D Camera](https://github.com/user-attachments/assets/b6120136-2041-4901-8877-313cf3594d28)

+## 28/10/2025
+You need to upload Assets, Packages and Project Settings files from your Unity project into GitHub